dashpay/platform/packages/dashmate/README.md

 #### Start group nodes

-The `group:start` command is used to start a group of nodes belonging to the default group or a specified group.
+The `group start` command is used to start a group of nodes belonging to the default group or a specified group.

 ```
 USAGE
-  $ dashmate group:start
+  $ dashmate group start

 OPTIONS
   -v, --verbose             use verbose mode for output